KnowledgeForwardSolutions/CheckDigits.Net/README.md

 single digit transcription errors and most two digit transposition errors except those where the transposed digits differ by 5 (i.e. *1 <-> 6*, *2 <-> 7*, etc.).

-The ABA RTN algorithm only supports validation of check digits and does support calculation of check digits.
+The ABA RTN algorithm only supports validation of check digits and does not support calculation of check digits.

 #### Details